Pupil Premium Strategy

 - Guarantee element of State Pension Credit

-Pupil Premium is an important payment for schools and a really good opportunity for eligible parents to get even more support for their children in schools.
+Pupil Premium is an important payment for schools and an excellent opportunity for eligible parents to get even more support for their children in schools.

 For more information about free meals please contact the school.